ProfCyberNaught/ProfCyberNaught/README.md

 Ah, the sweet sound of **encryption** - it's like music to my ears!
 As a staunch **supporter of privacy and security**, I firmly believe in everyone's right to encryption.
 Who wants their personal information and data floating around in cyberspace like a hot potato?
 Let's keep our digital lives on lockdown and make sure that no one can snoop around where they don't belong (let's stick it to '**Surveillance Capitalism**').

+I'm a huge fan of the **fediverse** - it's like social media, but with a conscience!
+As someone who **values privacy and community**, I'm a firm believer in the **decentralised** and **open-source** approach.
+It's refreshing to have a platform where we can connect with others without sacrificing our personal information or being bombarded by targeted ads.
+Let's keep building this **digital oasis** and say no to the big boys!

 ## Enthusiastic Interests

 As a **tech enthusiast**, I enjoy getting involved in coding, with **PHP** being my favorite language, and staying updated with the latest developments in **cybersecurity** and **privacy**.
 My love for coding started at a young age, when I began programming on an Amstrad 464 with my green-colour-screen CRT monitor at the tender age of 8.